-The drought continues, and irrigation continues to be troublesome.
+The drought shows no signs of stopping, and irrigation continues to be troublesome.
 We’ve had to haul water in for many of our sheep.
 As such, we’ve decided to reduce our breeding flock by half to lighten the load.
 This is a great time to add high-quality breeders to your Welsh Mountain sheep flock!
-Check our Breeding Sheep page… Continue reading
+Check… Continue reading

 Our irrigation ditch is turning off this Saturday, August 2nd.
 We’ve been moving sheep to get them closer to the house.
 That way, we can more easily haul water to them if necessary.
 We do have a pond that holds water, and the adult rams have access to it in the lower pear orchard pasture.… Continue reading